drithh/emotion-prediction/readme.md

-need to download the punkt first and
+need to download the punkt first and roberta-base